nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 ### subnet contract

-Subnet contract is a contract deployed in NeoFS side chain\.
+Subnet contract is a contract deployed in NeoFS sidechain\.

 Subnet contract stores and manages NeoFS subnetwork states\.
-It allows registering and deleting subnetworks\, limiting access to them and defining a list of the Storage Nodes that can be included in them\.
+It allows registering and deleting subnetworks\, limiting access to them\, and defining a list of the Storage Nodes that can be included in them\.

 #### Contract notifications

 Put notification\.
-This notification is produced when new subnetwork is registered by invoking Put method\.
+This notification is produced when a new subnetwork is registered by invoking Put method\.

 ```
 Put